A few days ago I checked the news of the area I was in (to keep my hand on the pulse on the future covid rules), and I saw these headlines.

 That’s option #3.

-It’s not loyalty: “yes the government should force even your kids to get vaccinated.”
+It’s not loyalty: “yes the government should force even your kids to get vaccinated and get boosters every 3 months.”

-It’s not voice: “no, you can’t force me to get vaccinated let’s fight”
+It’s not voice: “no, you can’t force me to get vaccinated I’m gonna fight and overthrow the government”

 It’s exit: “you guys play your stupid power games, I’m going to chill by the beach and spend my money in countries that vaccinate people at risk so that hospitals are empty but don’t have illogical rules ✌️”